Seinäjoen JymyJussit

 Seinäjoen JymyJussit (Finnish for "Jymy and Jussit from Seinäjoki", sometimes referred to as Seinäjoki) is a Finnish professional pesäpallo team based in Seinäjoki and playing in the top-tier Finnish Superpesis.
 Seinäjoen JymyJussit has participated in Superpesis since 2012.
 The club is owned by two traditional pesäpalloteams from Seinäjoki; Nurmon Jymy and Seinäjoen Maila-Jussit.
 The name "JymyJussit" is the combination of these two owner clubs.

-Seinäjoen JymyJussit's home ground is the Seinäjoki ballpark; Kotijoukkue Areena.
+Seinäjoen JymyJussit's home ground is the Seinäjoki Pesäpallo Stadium.
 The seating capacity of the ballpark is 4,500.
 The ballpark locates at the city center of Seinäjoki.